d0lim/today-we-learned-server/README.md

 Developing...
 Node version works though..
-Go version do not work.
+Go version does not work.